 Additional Tips and Advice

 - Some plastic containers get sticky as they get old.
 If this is the case, it may be time to purchase some new storage containers.
+The stickiness can be removed, but it will return, which could get into the food if your container is used for food or could damage any non-food items stored in the container.

 - Store plastic containers in a cool, dry location.
 Areas where steam rises (near the stove) allow for grease to travel with it and transfer to the plastic.
 Even though they are stored in the cupboard, whenever the doors are opened, the air enters and can settle on the pieces.
+One site user recommends storing plastic containers in plastic bags, saying that it helps to prevent them from becoming sticky, as well as keeps dust and other unwanted items off of them.